Hailee Steinfeld: Philanthropy

 Steinfeld endorsed a variety of charities, including numerous organizations with a focus on improving children's lives.
 The list of charities endorsed by her includes: "What's Your Mission?", a charitable initiative with mission apparel and an accessories brand, "No Kid Hungry", a charity working to eradicate child hunger in the United States, WE Movement, The Ryan Seacrest Foundation, Make-A-Wish Foundation, and others.
 On the set of True Grit, Steinfeld created a "swear jar"; every time someone uttered the word "fuck", Steinfeld would collect $5 from the perpetrator, while other vulgarities were worth a dollar.
 As a trade-off, she had to pay up 50 cents if she said "like".
 She stated she "matched it and donated it all to an Alzheimer's foundation".

-Steinfeld has made several public appearances during charity events, such as the Breast Cancer Foundation's 2014 Hot Pink Party, the iHeartRadio Jingle Ball 2015 tour, and WE Day 2019 in California.
+Steinfeld has made several public appearances during charity events, such as the Breast Cancer Foundation's 2014 Hot Pink Party, the iHeartRadio Jingle Ball 2015 tour, and We Day 2019 in California.
 In 2016, Steinfeld participated in singing "Santa Claus Is Coming to Town" with fellow singers and celebrities.
-The single raised money to aid New York City's homeless during the holiday season through "Robin Hood", a New York City organization that focuses on fighting poverty.
+The single raised money to aid New York City's homeless during the holiday season through Robin Hood, a New York City charity which targets poverty.

 Steinfeld alongside the cast of the Pitch Perfect film series reunited to record an a cappella cover of Beyonce's track "Love On Top", which was released in August 2020.
 The proceeds from the song went to UNICEF to help children in Lebanon and around the world.

 In 2024, Steinfeld launched a newsletter titled Beau Society, "to connect with her audience on a deeper level".